primeharbor/aws-access-alerter/SAM-README.md

-# aws-access-alerter
-Generates Email Alerts when a new Public Resource is discovered by AWS Analyzer
+# IAM Access Analyzer Alerter

-CloudFormation deploy AWS's new IAM Access Analyzer and a lambda that will use SES to notify you of the findings.
+Serverless Application to deploy AWS's new IAM Access Analyzer and a lambda that will use SES to notify you of the findings.

 *Get Emails when someone in your account makes something public!*

-*NOTE:* this was intended to be a Serverless Application Repo deployment, but that AWS service doesn't yet support IAM Access Analyzer.

 ## What this does